 A Data Mart is a smaller initiative for a business unit or group of users within the organization, and can be built more quickly but the cost and timeline for deployment will depend on the number of data sources, the required data transformation and structuring and issues related to the changing nature of the data source.
 It will require expert maintenance.

 A Data Lake typically houses operational data in original or near-source format data from many sources across the enterprise, so the cost and timeline for implementation will be greater as it is intended to cover all applications and data sources across the organizations.
 The enterprise must have the skills and tools to perform data extraction, transformation and loading (ETL) and, because business data and formats change quickly, the Data Lake environment is like to undergo continuous upgrade and changes, but these changes are simpler than the Data Warehouse or Data Mart environment as data is stored in near-source formats, making it easier to add new applications or data sources to the Data Lake

 The cost and the length of time for development and deployment of Data Hub will depend on the number of data sources and the required degree of transformation required for the quality and governance layers.
 Factors that will affect the schedule and cost also include the established policies, datavolume and required scalability and performance as well as data security and government, and integration of multiple data sources etc. The team will require specialized skills to create and sustain the Data Hub for use by those in the business community.

 No matter which option the business chooses as the best fit, when an enterprise undertakes a project of this import and scale, it will need to plan its approach in one of the following ways:

-- Dedicate a skilled and dedicated team of IT staff and data engineers to create and maintain the solution and accommodate upgrades and changes.
+- Dedicate a skilled and remote dedicated team of IT staff and data engineers to create and maintain the solution and accommodate upgrades and changes.